Next James Bond Odds: Francis Now Favored to Be the Next Bond

 As one-time Bond Pierce Brosnan said, more people have walked on the moon than have played James Bond (Indeed that is correct, with the score 12-7 to NASA).

-Dickinson, Elordi, and Holland were the three names dominating conversations after rumors of a shortlist surfaced, and then perennial Bond favorite Aaron Taylor-Johnson joined the front of the pack.
-Taylor-Johnson was a heavy favorite (-160) in late September.
-Anthony Boyle took over as the frontrunner (+300) in late October, then Callum Turner (-160) became the favorite in early February.
-While Jacob Elordi briefly took over as the favorite in late February, with his odds dropping to +125, Turner is once again favored.
+Dickinson, Elordi, and Tom Holland were the three names dominating conversations after rumors of a shortlist surfaced.
+Aaron Taylor-Johnson was a heavy favorite (-160) in late September, thenvAnthony Boyle took over as the frontrunner (+300) in late October.
+Turner (-160) became the favorite in early February, and while Elordi briefly took over as the favorite in late February (+125), Turner quickly regained his spot as the frontrunner in mid-March.
+Since then, Francis has emerged as the favorite, though he's hardly a lock with odds of just +340.

 Here's a detailed look at some of the most notable contenders for the iconic role:

-Callum Turner (+100)
+Callum Turner (+430)

 Until Boyle came along, Turner was the only favorite who made a lot of sense as Bond.
-While Turner is certainly known in pop culture, after all, he is engaged to Dua Lipa, he's yet to become a Hollywood leading man.
+While Turner is certainly known in pop culture - after all, he is engaged to Dua Lipa - he's yet to become a Hollywood leading man.

 Turner is best known for playing Theseus Scamander in the Fantastic Beasts series, but the general public wouldn't know him from anything else.
 He took on the leading role in George Clooney's The Boys in the Boat, which was released in 2023.
 However, the film was hardly a box office hit, grossing $55.5 million, and the reviews were mixed.